 Castle Gardens is the most historically significant open space in Lisburn and was once the site of Lisburn Castle, a 17th century fortified manor house, built by the Conway family, the landlords of Lisburn.
 Upon the death of the last landlord, Sir Richard Wallace, and later his wife, Lady Wallace, the Gardens were gifted to the people of Lisburn by Lady Wallace’s heir, Sir John Murray Scott in 1903.

 Full disabled access with street parking nearby and only a short walk from rail and bus stations.
 Public toilets including disabled toilet on site.
 Welcome point with displays outlining the history of the Gardens and the recent restoration project.
-A World War II Air Raid shelter converted into an Education Centre, for school and community use.
+There is a World War II Air Raid shelter converted into an education centre, for school and community use.